Hamburger SV: Modern era

-In the early 1990s, HSV found itself in financial trouble.
-The sale of Thomas Doll to Lazio for a then record 16 million Deutsche Marks in June 1991 is credited with ensuring the club's survival.
+In the early 1990s, HSV fell in financial trouble.
+Thomas Doll was sold to Lazio for a then record 16 million Deutsche Marks in June 1991.
 On the pitch, meanwhile, the team was in decline.
 After a fifth-place finish in 1990–91, HSV finished in the bottom half of the Bundesliga in four consecutive seasons.

 In October 1995, Felix Magath returned to HSV to become the club's trainer.
 The following month, Uwe Seeler also returned as the club president.
 Under the new regime, HSV finished fifth in the Bundesliga, securing European qualification for the first time in six years.
 The following season, HSV reached the semi-finals of the DFB-Pokal.
 In May 1997, however, Magath was fired after a 4–0 defeat to 1.
-FC Köln with the team one place above the relegation zone.
+FC Köln, with the team one place above the relegation zone.
 HSV eventually finished in 13th place under reserve team coach Ralf Schehr.

 In 1997, HSV appointed Frank Pagelsdorf, who would coach the team for over four years, making him the longest serving trainer since Ernst Happel.
 A ninth-place finish in 1997–98 was followed by seventh in 1998–99 and third in 1999–2000, the team's best performance since 1986–87.

 On 2 September 2000, the new Volksparkstadion was officially opened as the national team played its first 2002 FIFA World Cup qualifier, against Greece.

 In 2000–01, HSV competed in the UEFA Champions League for the first time since the competition's expansion from the old European Cup.
-Their first match was an extraordinary 4–4 draw against Juventus, with Anthony Yeboah scoring the club's first Champions League goal.
-Though HSV failed to qualify for the second round, they did manage a historic 3–1 win over Juve in the return fixture at the Stadio delle Alpi.
+Their first match was a 4–4 draw against Juventus, with Tony Yeboah scoring the club's first Champions League goal.
+HSV failed to qualify for the second round, but managed a 3–1 win over Juventus in the return fixture at the Stadio delle Alpi.

 In July 2003, HSV won its first trophy in 16 years with a 4–2 defeat of Borussia Dortmund in the DFB-Ligapokal final.

-In August 2004, HSV was upset in the early rounds of the DFB-Pokal by regional league side SC Paderborn.
-The match became one of the most infamous in recent football history when it was discovered that referee, Robert Hoyzer, had accepted money from a Croatian gambling syndicate to fix the match, which he did, awarding two penalties to Paderborn and sending off HSV player Émile Mpenza.
-The resulting scandal became the biggest in German football in over 30 years, and was an embarrassment to the country as it prepared to host the 2006 World Cup.
+In August 2004, HSV lost in the early rounds of the DFB-Pokal by regional league side SC Paderborn.
+Referee, Robert Hoyzer, had accepted money from a Croatian gambling syndicate to fix the match, which he did, awarding two penalties to Paderborn and sending off HSV player Émile Mpenza.